 - You can use your account on retirement to purchase an annuity from an insurance company of your choice.
 Depending on the options offered by your insurance company, additional benefit options may be available to you and could include: - A cash sum and/or a spouse's pension to start on your death. - Protection against inflation for pensions in payment. - If you are an Enhanced DC member, you receive free life cover for the duration of your pensionable service in the scheme equal to four times your final pensionable salary plus the value of the contributions you have paid (or that have been paid via the Smart Pensions arrangement) and any transfer payment that has been made into the scheme in respect of you.
-This benefit is provided as soon as you apply for and are granted membership of the relevant section, even though the contribution tiers applicable to Enhanced DC members will not apply until you have been employed by the company for six months.
+This benefit is provided as soon as you are granted membership of the relevant section, even though the enhanced contribution tiers applicable to Enhanced DC members will not apply until you have been employed by the company for six months.
 For Enhanced DC members who have worked for the company continuously for six months, there is also a pension for your spouse or civil partner of 30% of your final pensionable salary if you die in pensionable service, although this will be reduced by the amount of any pension that is also payable to your spouse or civil partner in respect of any final salary benefits you may have built up under the scheme before September 30, 2010 or under either the Castle Pension Scheme or the Castle Supplementary Pension Scheme.
-If you die without leaving a spouse or civil partner, the trustees have discretion to pay a pension (of up to 30% of your final pensionable salary) to one or more of your dependants. - If you die as a Basic auto-enrolment member, the value of your account will be used to provide a benefit for one or more of your dependants. - If you die as a Life cover only member, the benefits payable will be the same as those payable in respect of an Enhanced DC member except that the cash sum will be calculated as four times your basic salary at the date of your death (rather than your final pensionable salary) and the pension for your spouse or civil partner will also be calculated as 30% of your basic salary at the date of your death (rather than final pensionable salary).
-You will not receive a cash sum equal to the value of your contributions (plus any transfers that have been made into the scheme and any SMART pensions contributions).
+If you die without leaving a spouse or civil partner, the trustees have discretion to pay a pension (of up to 30% of your final pensionable salary) to one or more of your dependants. - If you die as a Basic auto-enrolment member, the value of your account will be used to provide a benefit for one or more of your dependants and no other benefits will be provided. - If you die as a Life cover only member, the benefits payable will be the same as those payable in respect of an Enhanced DC member except that you will not receive a cash sum equal to the value of your contributions (plus any transfers that have been made into the scheme and any SMART pensions contributions).
 However, if you built up an account during a previous period of Enhanced DC or Basic auto-enrolment membership, a cash sum equal to the total value of your account will be paid as set out in section 6.
 This would include any AVCs you had paid as a Life cover only member. - You have the option to transfer the value of your account to another pension arrangement if you leave pensionable service.